 Usually overshadowed by her father, Eleanor Marx led an extraordinary life as a labour organiser, trade unionist, translator, actor, writer and feminist.
 First published at the height of feminist organising in the 1970s, Yvonne Kapp's foundational biography was the first to explore her outstanding contribution to radical history.
 Newly republished, this single-volume edition of Kapp’s foundational biography includes an introduction by Sally Alexander – excerpted below.
-Eleanor Marx: A Biography is 40% off until Sunday, August 5 (23.59 EST).

 Eleanor Marx, third living daughter of Karl Marx and Jenny von Westphalen, was ‘‘dramatic to the depths of her being’’, wilful and unusually brilliant.
 She yearned for love and freedom and wanted to be an actress, but instead devoted herself to another sort of vagabondage – political agitation.
 An excellent linguist, she earned her living as a translator, lecturer and writer, and worked tirelessly for ‘‘the cause’’ of socialism among the late nineteenth century new lifers, anarchists, radicals and feminists of London’s socialist sects and the Second International.